A high-quality cycle network is an important part of our Transport Strategy, helping to address several challenges:

 What are some of the benefits of cycling?

-• Improves physical health - regular cycling can reduce the risk of chronic illnesses such as heart disease, type 2 diabetes and stroke.
+• improves physical health - regular cycling can reduce the risk of chronic illnesses such as heart disease, type 2 diabetes and stroke.
 It can also reduce the risks caused by an inactive lifestyle such as obesity, high blood pressure and high cholesterol

-• Improves social inclusion - access to safe cycling facilities enables more people to take part in society by improving the ability and opportunity to travel
+• improves social inclusion - access to safe cycling facilities enables more people to take part in society by improving the ability and opportunity to travel

-• Improves mental health - Cycling can reduce stress, ease anxiety and reduce the risk of depression.
-Cycling also helps you sleep better, improves your memory and helps you feel good.
+• improves mental health - Cycling can reduce stress, ease anxiety and reduce the risk of depression.
+Cycling also helps you sleep better, improves your memory and helps you feel good

-• Improves access to employment, education and leisure - cycling takes you from door to door.
+• improves access to employment, education and leisure - cycling takes you from door to door.
 It opens up opportunities to households without a car and increases the number of possible destinations available compared to bus users

+• the road may seem narrower because, when working out the width of a road, we need to consider factors such as how much traffic there will be, the type and mix of traffic, the speed limit and what other activity may take place on street such as loading or parking.
 Two cars can pass in a width of 4.8 metres and two lorries can pass at 5.5 metres.
-However, the narrowest section of road left over after the cycleway is 6.2m – this measurement doesn’t include the on-street parking in designated bays.
+However, the narrowest section of road left over after building a cycleway is at least 6.2m – this measurement doesn’t include the on-street parking in designated bays.
 Narrower roads help reduce traffic speeds, improving road safety for everyone.
+Wider roads with good visibility lead to motorists travelling faster.
+Narrower roads can help reduce speeds in residential areas

+• over half of the people asked tell us that safety is the largest barrier to cycling and a quarter of people say a lack of confidence is also an issue.
 We want to help more people be able to cycle.
 Cycling has significant health and economic benefits as well as helping to reduce pollutants that cause poor air quality.
-We know that cycle tracks on roads that are physically separated from traffic and pedestrians enable more people to cycle.
+We know that cycle tracks on roads that are physically separated from traffic and pedestrians enable more people to cycle

 Cycle Coventry